nextcloud/documentation/developer_manual/app_publishing_maintenance/app_upgrade_guide/upgrade_to_26.rst

 Planned removal of PSR-0 class loading
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Nextcloud is still loading classes that follow the long deprecated and replaced :ref:`PSR-0 standard <psr0>`.
 Nextcloud 26 is the last version that register a generic PSR-0 class loader.
-From Nextcloud 27 on apps have to either change class file names to match PSR-4 or ship their own (composer) class loader for PSR-0 files or.
+From Nextcloud 27 on apps have to either change class file names to match PSR-4 or ship their own (composer) class loader for PSR-0 files or. (`PR#36434 <https://github.com/nextcloud/server/pull/36434>`_ by `nickvergessen <https://github.com/nickvergessen>`_)

 Dependency Injection Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^